apache/iceberg/format/spec.md

 The Geometry class hierarchy and its WKT and WKB serializations (ISO supporting XY, XYZ, XYM, XYZM) are defined by [OpenGIS Implementation Specification for Geographic information – Simple feature access – Part 1: Common architecture](https://portal.ogc.org/files/?artifact_id=25355), from [OGC (Open Geospatial Consortium)](https://www.ogc.org/standard/sfa/).

 The version of the OGC standard first used here is 1.2.1, but future versions may also used if the WKB representation remains wire-compatible.

+Coordinate axis order is always (x, y) where x is easting or longitude, and y is northing or latitude.
+This ordering explicitly overrides the axis order as specified in the CRS.